fergal92/pp1-car-maintenance/TESTING.md

 #### CSS
 ![css validation error](assets/readme-media/css-validation-error.png)
+Even though two warnings are present, the website is working 100% on different devices and browsers.
+The warning is coming from the validator itself because it cannot check imported stylesheets

 ### Accessibility
 I confirmed that the colour and fonts are easy to read by running it through lighthouse in chrome devtools